datarobot-community/pe-clustering-python/README.md

 ## Requirements

-All of the requirements are present within requirements.txt file.
+All of the requirements are present within the [requirements.txt][requirements.txt] file.

 ## Development and Contributing